itzamnahuerta/mid-mod-3/README.md

-# Recyle
+# RECYCLE TODAY
-Recyclo is an application that both informs users based in NYC on recycling materials and locates centers to dispose them in New York City.
+RECYCLE TODAY is an application that both informs users based in NYC on recycling materials and locates centers to dispose them in New York City.

 ### Package Dependencies
 - axios